20 Types of Lawyers in India- Civil, Criminal, Corporate, Family lawyers, Salary, Courses

 Types of Lawyers - Lawyers offer legal services to clients, businesses, and government agencies on legal issues and disputes.
 Lawyers can wear multiple hats and are known for doing a range of tasks, including conducting depositions, counselling clients, interrogating witnesses, drafting legal documents, and performing legal research.
-Lawyers can focus on a wide range of legal disciplines, including criminal law, constitutional law, commercial law, and intellectual property law.
+The legal profession in India has many opportunities for lawyers, from criminal law, constitutional law, commercial law, and intellectual property law.
 There is a specific lawyer in every field who specializes in dealing with a particular legal issue.
 The law profession has been emerging for decades, there have been new emerging opportunities like cyber lawyers, environmental lawyers, etc. Read the complete article to know more about types of lawyers, roles, salaries and other related information.

 Also, check - Difference Between a Lawyer an Advocate